jg-digital-media/jgdm_snooker_scorer/readme.md

 # Snooker Scorer Application by Jonnie Grieve Digital Media

-+ `Notes Last Updated: 15/04/2025 - 11:37`
++ `Notes Last Updated: 15/04/2025 - 11:39`

-Such is the scale of this appliation and the planning requited, I decided to open this out to its own repository.
+Use this appliation to tally up your Snooker scores as you play.
+Such is the scale of this application and the planning required, I decided to open this project out to its own repository.

 [Link to the Snooker Scorer Application](https://projects.jonniegrieve.co.uk/snooker_scorer)